Pages

 in fact, there was hardly any light, and the city seemed to have vanished.

-he was on a narrow country toad.
+he was on a narrow country road.

 a low wooden fence ran beside it, and on the other side was - what?